elixirscript/elixirscript/JavascriptInterop.md

 ### Foreign Function Interface

 ElixirScript calls JavaScript modules through a Foreign Function Interface (FFI).
-A foreign module is defined by creating a new module and adding `use ElixirScript.FFI` to it.
+A foreign module is defined by creating a new Elixir module and adding `use ElixirScript.FFI` to it.

 Here is an example of a foreign module for a JSON module